WebReflection/monthly/README.md

 Options:

-  --holidays <cc>    dim holidays for the ISO 3166 country. (example: de gb it us) -m, --month <mm>   display a calendar for the month. (default: 8) -y, --year [yyyy]  display a calendar for the whole year. (default: 2018) -s, --sunday       display Sunday as the first day of the week.
+  --holidays <cc>    underline holidays for an ISO 3166 country or dim if regional (example: de gb it us) -m, --month <mm>   display a calendar for the month. (default: 8) -y, --year [yyyy]  display a calendar for the whole year. (default: 2018) -s, --sunday       display Sunday as the first day of the week.